-When treating patients who may be eligible for hematopoietic cell transplant, you can find links here to:
+When treating patients who may be eligible for hematopoietic cell transplant (HCT), you can find links here to:

 On this page:

-Over the last decade, hematopoietic cell transplantation (HCT, also known as BMT) has become a standard of care for some diseases and a newer treatment option for others.
+HCT offers a potential cure for blood cancers such as leukemia, lymphoma, and other life-threatening diseases.
 Research and resulting studies have led to expanded patient selection, more precise HLA matching between donor and patient, and more preventive strategies and improved management of complications during patient recovery and survivorship.

-To clarify when a patient may need a transplant, guidelines were developed jointly by the National Marrow Donor Program® (NMDP) and the American Society for Blood and Marrow Transplantation (ASBMT).
-These guidelines are based upon current clinical practice and the medical literature.
+Because disease stage at the time of transplant can have a significant impact on patient survival, appropriate planning and early donor identification are critical for optimal outcomes.
+Referral timing guidelines were developed jointly by the National Marrow Donor Program® (NMDP)/Be the Match® and the American Society for Blood and Marrow Transplantation (ASBMT).
+These guidelines are based upon current clinical practice, medical literature, and evidence-based reviews.

 A preliminary search lists potentially matched marrow donors or cord blood units at a single moment in time.
 It does not begin contact with, or request additional testing of, a potential marrow donor or cord blood unit.
 A preliminary search can be done early, while developing a treatment plan or initiating other treatment.